3 Day Mount Rainier National Park Itinerary + Guide

 Buy a park pass

 In addition to the reservations we mentioned earlier, you’ll also need a park pass to visit any of the regions in Mount Rainier.
 This costs $30 per vehicle and is good for seven consecutive days.
 You can buy this online ahead of time or at a park gate.
 If you plan on visiting more National Parks or Federal Recreation Areas in the near future, consider getting an America the Beautiful Annual Park Pass, which is good for an entire year at all National Parks!
-Nearby, this will get you into Olympic National Park, and allow to park at trailheads around Mount Baker and the Enchantments.
+Nearby, this will get you into Olympic National Park, and allow you to park at trailheads around Mount Baker and the Enchantments.
 It quickly pays for itself!

 Check Mount Rainier trail conditions and road status